What is change management?

 Change management is not only a discipline, but also a competency every leader, line manager and decision maker must learn to understand, design and implement for their 21st century business.

-You can enrol for the 3-day Change Management Foundation classroom course, or the 5-day Change Management Foundation & Practitioner classroom course
+You can enrol for the 3-day Change Management Foundation course, or the 5-day Change Management Foundation & Practitioner course.

 Contact Knowledge Train® today to book your seat!

 APM.
 (Unknown).
 Change management.
 Available: https://www.apm.org.uk/body-of-knowledge/delivery/scope-management/change-management/.
 Last accessed 19 Sep 2018.